Alan Rogers (footballer, born 1977)

-Alan Rogers (born 3 January 1977) is an English retired footballer.
+Alan Rogers (born 3 January 1977) is an English former footballer who played as a defender.

 Career

-As a youngster Rogers was on the books of Liverpool until his dad fell out with one of the coaches.
-He then moved across the Mersey to Tranmere Rovers and won a place in the side as fast, tough tackling left back.
-He made his Tranmere debut in November 1995, coming on as a substitute in a league match against Grimsby Town.
+Rogers was a youth player at Liverpool but never made an appearance for the first team.
+He joined Tranmere Rovers, making his debut in November 1995 as a substitute in a league match against Grimsby Town.

 In 1997 Nottingham Forest paid £2 million for him.
 At the time this was the highest transfer fee Tranmere received for a player.
 He spent several seasons at Forest before leaving for Leicester City.
-Rogers scored twice for Leicester, with both goals coming in a League Cup tie against Hull City in September 2002.
+He scored twice in a League Cup tie against Hull City in September 2002.
 He returned to Forest in 2004, but after a dispute with manager Gary Megson he went on loan to Hull.

 After a spell with Bradford City, he joined League Two side Accrington Stanley on 3 January 2007.
 He was sent off on his Accrington debut after a dangerous tackle on Notts County's David Pipe.
 Rogers left Accrington at the end of the season, having appeared six times.

 In April 2015, Rogers was appointed as caretaker-manager of Tranmere Rovers.

 In January 2017, Rogers was appointed manager of Northern Premier League Premier Division side Skelmersdale United.

-In April 2018, Rogers pleaded guilty to assault in Chorley magistrates court.
+In April 2018, Rogers was found guilty of assault at Chorley magistrates court.

+In September 2022, Rogers and Steve Jennings were accused of trying to blackmail a football manager over gambling debts of nearly £1 million.
+The case went to court but was dropped after the manager decided they did not want to case to continue.